JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](http://crappistmartin.github.io/images/tribeca_affordablebusinessunits.png)
 *Designated affordable retail units hatched in blue - (section 106 agreement)*

 But in July 2013, Delancey [went back](http://planbuild.southwark.gov.uk/documents/?casereference=13/AP/2302&system=DC) to the council and [applied](http://planbuild.southwark.gov.uk:8190/online-applications/simpleSearchResults.do;jsessionid=EBCBBF9DAD6717E5F000A1CB21F842D6?action=firstPage) to have the s106 agreement changed to take these units away from the displaced traders and give them to Sainsburys instead.
-Southwark duly obliged and the entire ground floor is now a Sainsburys.
+Southwark duly obliged and the ground floor units earmarked for displaced traders are now a supermarket.

 ![](/img/delanceysainsburys.jpg)

 ## Market Square without a market
 ![](/img/marketsquare.jpg)
-*Delancey's market square - the vision versus the reality*
+*Delancey's Market Square - the vision versus the reality*

-The new market square that Delancey was obliged to build is on the site formerly known as Elephant Park and part of the Heygate estate's green space.
+The new Market Square that Delancey was obliged to build is on the site formerly known as Elephant Park and part of the Heygate estate's green space.
 It was designated as [Metropolitan Open Land (MOL)](https://en.wikipedia.org/wiki/Metropolitan_Open_Land) and used frequently by the local [Latin American football league](http://elephantamenity.wordpress.com/2011/02/28/no-more-football-on-the-elephant-park/), amongst others.

 ![](http://35percent.org/img/oldelephantpark.jpg)